CloudLabsAI-Azure/fbrcrtiadvncddepth/Cloud-slice/Labguides/Usecase 03/Lab03.md

     ![](./media/kh5.png)

-1. Select the tables for which you want the AI skill to have available access.
+1. Select the tables for which you want the AI skill to have available access

-        > This lab uses these tables:

         - product_copy